bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_resources/index.md

 - TOC
 {:toc}

+**Can't remember a command or some basic syntax?
+You'll find everything you need below!**{: .text-green-200}

 Over the last few years, there has been a huge explosion of online resources for learning R, including quick guides, interactive tutorials, online books, printed books (often available also in PDF), image galleries, and much more.
-The following is a list of convenient sites that contain useful information about different aspects of programming in R.
+Here we have collected links to a bunch of useful sites covering different aspects of programming in R.

+If you find more that you really like, please let us know and we can add them to this list!

 ---

-# A note about Google and StackExchange
+# A Note about Google and StackExchange

-The first thing most people do when they want to get some quick information about R commands and syntax is to use the Google search engine.
-Google often directs you to something useful, and sometimes you get what you're looking for right away.
+We know that the first thing most of us do is to use the **Google** search engine to get quick answers to anything and everything in the world.
+Google is really powerful and sometimes you get what you're looking for right away.

-**HOWEVER, you can also easily get lost going down a rabbit hole at places like StackExchange.**: .text-green-200} If you find that you're spending more than a few minutes trying to find what you are looking for, please take a look at one of the following sites, which provide systematic, organized information on a variety of topics.
+**HOWEVER, you can also easily get lost going down a rabbit hole at places like StackExchange.**{: .text-red-200} If you find that you're spending more than a few minutes trying to find what you are looking for, please take a look at one of the following sites, which provide systematic, organized information on a variety of topics.

 I've found some **online books** to be really useful, either for a quick review of key concepts, or for an in-depth treatment of a specific topic.